vidyagames998/vidyagames998.github.io/dw1/index.md

 Later on you can also RNG manipulate for chain melons https://www.youtube.com/watch?v=vt1j8shnMEA You need four but it also adds 20 hrs each to your digimons life.

-You can also increase life by converting Giant Meat to Black Trout to Digiseabass, giving 2 hours per Digiseabass consumed. https://www.youtube.com/watch?v=zatwXnL_XAw This will take a while.
+Digimon life can also be increased by converting Giant Meat to Black Trout to Digiseabass, giving 2 hours per Digiseabass consumed. https://www.youtube.com/watch?v=zatwXnL_XAw This will take a while.

+### Ice Sanctuary

 The next thing we should do before we evolve to Skull Greymon is we should do the Ice Sanctuary as this is only accessible to Vaccine Digimon.